 Three teams consisting of 3-4 faculty and staff will lead a project from conception to launch to expand institutional capacity for supporting the HSI designation.

-Project teams will provide the University with a plan of action for tackling one of the four broadly defined HSI-related opportunities listed below.
-Based on applicants’ expressed preferences, participants will be assigned to one team and will assume varying leadership roles to ensure effective project management.
+Project teams will tackle one of the three broadly defined HSI-related opportunities listed below.
+Based on applicants’ expressed preferences, participants will be assigned to one team and will assume varying leadership roles to ensure effective project management and implementation.

-- Pitch a compelling case for a project of your own choosing that would significantly further our institutional capacity to actualize the HSI designation
+- Pitch a compelling case for a project of your own choosing that would significantly further our institutional capacity to actualize our HSI designation

 Participants must attend all scheduled sessions in their entirety.